awodey/awodey.github.io/index.md

 ## Lectures

+- [Cartesian cubical model categories](/talks/CT2023.pdf) Slides from a talk at the conference _Category Theory 2023 _.

+- [Algebraic type theory](/talks/HoTT2023.pdf) Slides from a talk at the conference _Homotopy Type Theory 2023 _.

+<details open>
+<summary>more...</summary>

 - [The isotropy group of a first-order theory](/talks/Octoberfest2022.pdf) Slides from a talk at the special session in memory Pieter Hofstra at the 2022 _Category Theory Octoberfest_.

 - [Kripke-Joyal forcing for Martin-Löf type theory](/talks/ASL_KJ.pdf) Slides from a talk at the special session on Homotopy Type Theory at the _ASL annual meeting_, held at Cornell University in April 2022.

-<details open>
-<summary>more...</summary>

 - [Polynomial functors and type theory.](https://www.cmu.edu/dietrich/philosophy/hott/slides/polytutorial.pdf)
 Slides from a tutorial at the _2022 Workshop on Polynomial Functors_, held online at the Topos Institute in March 2022.